denis-kalinichenko/kantor/README.md

 ## Overview

 "Kantor" is a mobile-friendly Currency Exchange App built on React and TypeScript.
-Exchange rates built on top of data from free service [ratesapi.io](https://ratesapi.io).
+Exchange rates built on top of fake data from service rates.denis.app.

 ### Features